Total Shoulder Replacement

 Part 4 – Going Home, Outpatient Rehabilitation

-Following discharge from the hospital or rehab facility, plan on having outpatient physical therapy about three days per week.
+Following discharge from the hospital or rehab facility, plan on having outpatient physical therapy based on your needs.
 Deaconess, and our partners at Orthopaedic Associates

 and Progressive Health